 If someone has accidentally or unknowingly made them an Admin using their personal email (their non-work email), you can easily remove them as an Admin and invite them back using their preferred work email address.

-It’s important to cover all your bases when it comes to your company reputation.
+It’s important to cover all your bases when it comes to company assets and reputation.
 Ensure against common catastrophes by including these steps in your overall digital strategy.

 I know that sounds obvious but I always mention it to reinforce the importance.

 Here’s what nobody tells you: hiring a social media manager is a challenge.

 During the hiring process, you’ll need to figure out who measures up and who doesn’t.
 Many business owners or HR managers don’t spend a lot of time on social networks so it’s quite a challenge to figure out who the best candidate may be.

 When you’re ready to hire your social media manager, pose specific questions to your candidates.
 Their answers will inform your decision and help you pick the right person.
 Questions such as:

 - What social media platform(s) are best for your business? (and have them explain why).